JesseBaughan/ControlVisualiser/README.md

 works for various system states.
 Using this tool, the user is able to input various system states and simluate how the controller would respond.

+## Current state
+I am still in the process of building the underlying engine that is based heavily off of Cherrno's Hazel engine.
+One all the requried functionality of the engine is added I will begin to build the necessary abstractions for creating the 2D control visualisations.

 ## Install dependencies
 ### Linux:
 sudo apt-get update